-New-Skin Liquid Bandage® is an alternative to the conventional bandage that can be found at the majority of drugstores.
+New-Skin Liquid Bandage is an alternative to the conventional bandage that can be found at the majority of drugstores in Canada.
 It is a liquid formulation bandage that is brushed onto minor wounds such as cuts or sores to protect them from infection.
-The liquid is left to dry in order to form a seal which is waterproof, antibacterial, and flexible – similar to that of a typical Band-Aid®.
-Generally, the majority of people still use bandages to cover wounds due to familiarity reasons; however, using a liquid bandage such as New-Skin® may in fact benefit wound healing.
+The liquid is left to dry, forming a seal that is waterproof, antibacterial, and flexible – similar to that of a typical Band-Aid®.
+Generally, the majority of people still use bandages to cover wounds due to familiarity reasons; however, using a liquid bandage such as New-Skin may be helpful in some situations.
+Read on!

 A popular alternative to the Liquid Bandage is the conventional adhesive bandage (the kind that sticks on to your skin).
 Adhesive bandages come in different forms and can have added antibacterial or moisturizers depending on the product.
 The main complaint with the adhesive bandage is that it has more of a physical presence and isn’t as flexible as the liquid bandage.
 However, the adhesive bandage is cheaper and works just as well.

 When Should I Use New-Skin Liquid Bandage?

 Liquid bandage can be used for minor cuts and wounds that require the wound to close and bleeding to stop or to prevent infection.
 It may be especially useful if you need to temporarily cover a cut or wound in an area that an adhesive bandage may not stick or likely to fall off.

 - Longer than one week unless directed by a doctor

 - On infected areas or wounds that are draining

 - With other first-aid products such as lotions and creams

 - Over sutures

 - On mucous membranes